jcjuhichainani/HitTheMan/README.md

 # HitTheMan
-Android app all about colours.
+Android app all hitting the Man.